PurduePAML/DJGO/README.md

 # Django: Detecting Trojans in Object Detection Models via Gaussian Focus Calibration

-The code will release soon
+The code will be released soon